Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino_xl.lib.working.SessionType¶

-Django model representing the type of a work session.
+Django model representing the type of a working session.

 - class lino_xl.lib.working.Session¶